-Each university in Canada has its own policy regarding admission requirements which students are expected to fulfil.
-Contact our international office directly for the admission requirements of the program you 're interested in.
+Each university in Canada has its own policy regarding admission requirements - students should meet the admission criteria such as the CGPA, Language requirement, course pre-requisites per individual school guidelines.
+In essence, it is a case by case basis.
+Contact our international office directly for all the admission requirements of the program you're interested in.